unum-cloud/usearch/README.md

 Comparing molecule graphs and searching for similar structures is expensive and slow.
 It can be seen as a special case of the NP-Complete Subgraph Isomorphism problem.
 Luckily, domain-specific approximate methods exist.
-The one commonly used in Chemistry, is to generate structures from [SMILES][smiles], and later hash them into binary fingerprints.
+The one commonly used in Chemistry is to generate structures from [SMILES][smiles] and later hash them into binary fingerprints.
 The latter are searchable with binary similarity metrics, like the Tanimoto coefficient.
 Below is an example using the RDKit package.